legend19410/AuthManSys/README.md

 ## Database Setup

-This project supports both SQLite and SQL Server databases.
+This project supports both MySQL and SQL Server databases.
 You can switch between them using configuration.

-### Option 1: SQLite (Default)
-- **No installation required** - SQLite is embedded
-- Database file is created automatically in the API project directory
-- Set `"DatabaseProvider": "SQLite"` in appsettings.json

-### Option 2: MySQL with Docker
+### Option 1: MySQL with Docker (Default)
 - Requires Docker to be installed on your system
 - Run MySQL in a Docker container
 - Set `"DatabaseProvider": "MySQL"` in appsettings.json

-## Getting Started with MySQL
+## Getting Started

 1. **Start MySQL Container:**
    ```bash